Star Wars Holiday Special: Recognition

 The special was ranked at No. 3 in "The Five Goofiest Moments of the Star Wars Mythos" in the 62nd issue of the UK's Star Wars magazine.
-TV Guide ranked it at number 11 on their "25 Most Hilarious Holiday TV Moments", mentioning that it was "unintentionally hilarious."
+TV Guide ranked it at number 11 on their "25 Most Hilarious Holiday TV Moments", mentioning that it was "unintentionally hilarious".
 Both TV Guide and TV Land ranked the special at No. 59 on their "Top 100 Unexpected Television Moments" in a five-part special that aired from December 5 until December 9, 2005.

 In 2008, the Star Wars Holiday Special was selected to be shown at the Paley Center for Media by 59% of voters in an online poll of Christmas specials (which allowed users to vote on five titles), beating A Charlie Brown Christmas (34.6%), How the Grinch Stole Christmas!
 (31.3%) and Rudolph the Red-Nosed Reindeer (28.4%), among others.

 Reception from cast and crew

-George Lucas did not have significant involvement with the film's production and was reportedly unhappy with the results.
-In 1987, Lucas reportedly said of the special, "I believe it will be released on videotape.
+Other than writing the animated short, George Lucas did not have significant involvement with the film's production and was reportedly unhappy with the results.
+In 1987, Lucas reportedly said of the special: "I believe it will be released on videotape.
 I'm not sure if they're going to rerun it on television or not."
 In a May 2005 interview, Lucas was asked if the film had soured him on working in television.
 He replied:

 In 2006, Harrison Ford made an appearance on Late Night with Conan O'Brien, and jokingly did not even acknowledge its existence at first when asked about it, then saying that he had never seen it.
-On the 2010 television program Times Talk, New York Times columnist David Carr asked Carrie Fisher about the special; she said that she made Lucas give her a copy of the special in exchange for recording commentary for the Star Wars trilogy so that she would "have something for parties...when [she] wanted everyone to leave."
+On the 2010 television program Times Talk, New York Times columnist David Carr asked Carrie Fisher about the special; she said that she made Lucas give her a copy of the special in exchange for recording commentary for the Star Wars trilogy so that she would "have something for parties ... when [she] wanted everyone to leave".
 In 2018, Mark Hamill admitted to not having seen the entire special.
-In his 2019 autobiography, Anthony Daniels referred to the special as a "turd."
+In his 2019 autobiography, Anthony Daniels referred to the special as a "turd".

 The official Star Wars site states that the special "delivered mixed results" and states that its highlight was the Boba Fett animated segment.
-The official site also says, when referring to the fan interest in seeing the Wookiees on-screen, "the 1978 Holiday Special didn't cut it."
+The official site also says, when referring to the fan interest in seeing the Wookiees on-screen, "the 1978 Holiday Special didn't cut it".
 The official site also refers to the Boba Fett animated segment as "a cult classic".

 Distribution

-Despite only airing once on television, bootleg recordings of the special uploaded to the Internet led to it becoming a cult classic among Star Wars fans.
+Despite only airing once on American television, bootleg recordings of the special uploaded to the Internet led to it becoming a cult classic among Star Wars fans.

-The entire cartoon appeared as an Easter egg on the 2011 Star Wars: The Complete Saga Blu-ray set, making it the only portion of the special to be officially released in any home video format.
+The cartoon segment appeared as an Easter egg on the 2011 Star Wars: The Complete Saga Blu-ray set, making it the only portion of the special to be officially released in any home video format.
 The cartoon was also released on Disney+ on April 2, 2021, under the name The Story of the Faithful Wookiee.